Nyrren/Free-Valheim-Server-Oracle-Cloud-ARM-Edition/README.md

 cd /home/ubuntu/valheim_server/
 ./start_server.sh
 ```
 You'll see the following errors and more, again don't fret.
+For Unity applications, Box64 uses the Mono Runtime, I believe the .dll.so files that are missing are used for ahead of time (AoT) compilation.
+The mode that it'll default to is just in time (JiT) compilation, so these particular errors shouldn't ruin your experience.
 ```
 Error loading needed lib /home/ubuntu/valheim_server/valheim_server_Data/Managed/UnityEngine.dll.so
 Warning: Cannot dlopen("/home/ubuntu/valheim_server/valheim_server_Data/Managed/UnityEngine.dll.so"/0xa4d19bc0, 101)